djotaku/adventofcode/2015/Day_07/README.md

 ## Part 2

+Now, take the signal you got on wire a, override wire b to that signal, and reset the other wires (including wire a).
+What new signal is ultimately provided to wire a?

+Answer: 40149

 ## Commentary/Initial Strategies
 - Put into dictionary with the key being whatever comes after ->
 - Then we need a recursive function